Personal Injury Lawyer

 Victims who suffer from a mental disability may also benefit from tolling.
 Most states pause the limitations period for the duration of the disability, although some states extend it by a maximum period of years.

 In some states, if the club owner’s criminal action contributed to the shooting, that fact might toll the limitations period until criminal charges are resolved, subject to a maximum tolling period.
-Asking for advice about limitations periods from a personal injury law firm in Atlanta, GA is the best way of protecting a victim’s right to pursue compensation for shooting injuries.
+Asking for advice about limitations periods from a personal injury law firm is the best way of protecting a victim’s right to pursue compensation for shooting injuries.